 The Bwindi Impenetrable National Park is a biodiverse, mountainous area in southwest Uganda.
 It’s also a home to many of the world’s remaining mountain gorillas; who feed on roots, leaves and fruits from the park’s many tree and fern species.
 Restricted numbers of viewing permits help protect the endangered gorilla families.
 In the park, rough paths weave amid dense forests, which are home to many butterflies and birds.

 The Government declared it as a National Park in 1992, and in 1994 UNESCO recognized it as a World Heritage Site.
 The word “Bwindi” in the local Lukiga language, means ‘Impenetrable’; and this best portrays the thick forest vegetation that covers this 327 sq Km.
 The park is famous for mountain gorillas with half the world’s population in Bwindi forest.

 Weather in Bwindi Impenetrable National Park

-The park’s terrain is more challenging to traverse mainly in the wet months, that is from March – May, then September – November when the rains are heavier.
-What is remarkable about the Bwindi Impenetrable National Park forest is that, its short tropical rains normally exhibit as long drizzles that fall for several hours.
+The park’s terrain is challenging to traverse mainly in the wet and rainy months of March – May and September – November.
+Remarkably, Bwindi Impenetrable National Parks’ short tropical rains normally exhibit as long drizzles that fall for several hours.

 Mountain gorilla trekking is the leading tourism product in Uganda today visited during the amazing Gorilla trekking holidays.
 It’s the best place to enjoy a Gorilla Trekking in Uganda.

 Gorilla Trekking in Bwindi Impenetrable National Park

-Gorilla trekking is the number one tourist activity In Bwindi Impenetrable forest National Park.
-During this amazing activity, visitors get a chance to see and even spend some time with these fascinating huge though very peaceful mountain gorillas.
+During this amazing activity, visitors see and spend some time with these fascinating huge though very peaceful mountain gorillas.
 It is mandatory to possess a gorilla trekking permit to be able to trek.
 The maximum number of people trekking per group is 8.
-Due to high demand for permits we always advise our clients to make their reservations for a Uganda Gorilla Trekk in advance a couple of months earlier to enable us secure the availability of the permit on their preferred trekking day.
+Due to high demand for permits we always advise our clients to make advance reservations for a Uganda Gorilla Trekk ; preferably a couple of months earlier to enable us secure the availability of the permit on their preferred trekking day.
 Visitors can only trek the habituated Gorilla families below;